 Doctorate in Public Relations and Advertising programs are thus highly customizable in many universities.
 A student may be able to formulate their own research topic as it pertains to advertising and public relations in areas such as public policy, cultural purchasing patterns or economics.

-Types of PhD Advertising and Public Relations PhD Programs
+What are Types of PhD Advertising and Public Relations PhD Programs?

 PhD in Strategic Communications